ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 This results in a massive improvement.

-`perf.rinha` now runs in 1.55ms, down from 1.95ms. `fib(46)` runs in 120s from 190ms of the last optimization, and the big looping function that counts to a billion now runs in about 35 seconds instead of a full minute.
+`perf.rinha` now runs in 1.55ms, down from 1.95ms.
+This is where I achieved the 27x speedup. `fib(46)` runs in 120s from 190ms of the last optimization, and the big looping function that counts to a billion now runs in about 35 seconds instead of a full minute.

 I think if we ran the benchmark again I would have some chances of getting a better position ;)